 With real-time risk prediction, client applications can decide how to react to risk for each translation, in a way that is right for their users and their speed, scale and quality goals.

-Quality evaluation, like BLEU and Meteor, is for the evaluation of an engine, at the corpus level.
-It is not intended to be used on individual translations for which there is no existing human-quality golden translation, so it can't be used for new content instantly, or for real-time predictions on a stream of translations.
+Traditional quality evaluation, like BLEU and METEOR, is for the evaluation of an engine, at the corpus level.
+It requires existing human-quality golden translation, so it can't be used for new content instantly, or for real-time predictions on a stream of translations.

-Because risk prediction can always easily be run on a large dataset, risk prediction also effectively provides quality evaluation - even for a dataset with no human refereence translations.
+Because risk prediction can always easily be run on a large dataset, it also effectively provides quality evaluation - even for a dataset with no human refereence translations.
 ModelFront now also offers quality evaluation for machine translation researchers and developers.

 Developers are using our machine translation risk prediction in creative ways.
 The results are so scalable and cost effective that they open up whole new use cases.